-Ramon of Forex Cargo in Phoenix stopped by my apartment today to pick up the six balikayan boxes we had waiting for him (as I wrote about in “Packing for our Trip Back to the Philippines”).
+Ramon of Forex Cargo in Phoenix stopped by my apartment today to pick up the six balikayan boxes we had waiting for him.
 While he was here, I had him explain the process of getting the boxes from Phoenix to the Philippines.
 Having worked at the largest trucking company in the United States until I quit in 2006, the process was easy for me to understand.
 It may not be so easy for others, so I’ve decided to explain the process as best I can.

 Small trucks carry balikbayan boxes from Albuquerque (New Mexico), San Antonio (Texas) and Tucson (Arizona) to the Forex Cargo warehouse in Phoenix during the week.
 Transporting those boxes directly to the port in Long Beach (California) from those points would take weeks at a time.
 The cost of moving goods with a semi-trailer would be cost prohibitive since each of those areas only collect a few boxes a week.

 There are other central points, in other states, for Forex Cargo and I’m sure the process for each of them is similar to Forex Cargo in Phoenix.
 I don’t have any information for those points, however, so I can’t be certain of anything.

 Every Thursday, an empty semi-trailer arrives at Forex Cargo’s warehouse in Phoenix.
 That semi-trailer has just finished delivering products to the Asian stores and markets.

 The people at the warehouse load the semi-trailer with all the balikbayan boxes from all the points I mentioned, along with the boxes from the Phoenix metro area, and then departs on Friday en route to California.